PanieriLorenzo/aarhus-university-thesis-template/README.md

 ## How to Credit

-The source code itself is under the MIT license, see [LICENSE.md](LICENSE.md).
+The source code itself is under the MIT license, see [LICENSE](LICENSE).
 The license allows you to use the source code in any project, as long as you credit me correctly.

 The generated output PDF file is not covered by the license, and is entirely yours to do with what you want.
 You do not need to credit me in your actual thesis PDF.